 IModifyLayout is the controller for the preview page,

 PreviewController.
-It modifies the view model in order to instruct the view to hide the site’s header and footer.
+It modifies the view model to instruct the view to hide the site's header and footer.

-This lets you add views for page types by following the above convention for view locations.
-For page types that require a controller, all we need to do is to create one which is more specific in terms of what page type it handles.
+Following the above convention for view locations lets you add views for page types.
+For page types requiring a controller, create one more specific regarding the page type it handles.

 - create a view component

-- create a partial view which is registered at startup using a class that implements the
+- create a partial view that is registered at startup using a class that implements the

 IViewTemplateModelRegistratorinterface (see the

-SiteViewEngineLocationExpander, which adds two additional folders where you can store the partial views for CMS content – /Views/Shared/PagePartials and /Views/Shared/Blocks.
+SiteViewEngineLocationExpander, which adds two additional folders to store the partial views for CMS content –

 The Alloy templates feature a customized rendering of content areas.

-AlloyContentAreaRenderer for custom rendering of content areas.
+AlloyContentAreaRenderer for custom rendering of content areas supports the design requirements for the Alloy website.
 See the

-CustomizedRenderingInitialization class to see how we make CMS use our custom renderer for all content areas.
+CustomizedRenderingInitialization class to see how CMS uses its custom renderer for content areas.